nowisesys/uup-site/README.md

 ### Enterprise (ISP):

 It's possible to use uup-site to bootstrap multiple virtual hosts for your customers if you're hosting an ISP.
-The full details can be read on https://nowise.se/oss/uup/site/usage/setup/enterprise
+The full details can be read on [enterprise setup](https://nowise.se/oss/uup/site/usage/setup/enterprise) page.

 The benefits are: